Mental health in the Australian Football League: Simon Hogan

 Simon Hogan played 22 games for the Geelong Cats between 2009- 2011.
-He abruptly called a time on his career after being diagnosed with a depressive disorder which he feared would impact his relationship with his team mates over the stereotype of living the 'Mach Man' lifestyle.
+He abruptly called a time on his career after being diagnosed with a depressive disorder which he feared would impact his relationship with his team mates over the stereotype of living the 'Match Man' lifestyle.
 At the depths of Hogan's issues he had suicidal thoughts, where he admits to holding sleeping tablets to his mouth a few times before he was interrupted by his father who happened to be home at the time.
 Hogan's biggest lifestyle adjustment was retiring from football, but he also had to make some other lifestyle changes as well.
 Hogan now wants to spend time to spread the awareness of depression amongst AFL players by telling his story.
 Hogan now spends his time studying whilst playing grassroots football on the weekends.

 Post-career occurrence

 Heath Black

 Heath Black's battle with depression and other mental health issues wasn't publicised until later in his football career.
 Black played 192 AFL games from 1997-2008, where he played for two AFL clubs.
 Black linked his condition with the fact that all he knew how to do was play football, in year 11 he couldn't spell or do basic maths, so when that was taken from him, he had nothing to do with his life.
 This led to alcohol issues and violence episodes which again fuelled his depressive state of mind.
-Heath Black released a book detailing his issues titled, "Hell and Black" a s well as serving as a public and motivation speaker where he speaks on a range of topics ranging from how to deal with people with mental health issues to teamwork workshops.
+Heath Black released a book detailing his issues titled, "Hell and Black" as well as serving as a public and motivation speaker where he speaks on a range of topics ranging from how to deal with people with mental health issues to teamwork workshops.

 Chris Mainwaring

 Chris Mainwaring was a legend of the West Coast Eagles Football Club, he was also a sports reporter for Channel 7 in Perth.
-Mainwaring passed away in 2007 and it was revealed that he had a cocktail of both prescription and illicit drugs in his system.
+Mainwaring died in 2007 and it was revealed that he had a cocktail of both prescription and illicit drugs in his system.
 However, it was revealed in the days after Mainwaring's death, that Mainwaring had been battling depression after facing a lawsuit over a property deal went wrong.
 There had been several concerns over Mainwaring's health in the lead up to his death, with football figure Brad Hardie stating that "There have been concerns about Chris over the last couple of weeks now, Obviously things weren't totally together in his private life."